 There's a decent array of classic movies, too.
-The Godfather trilogy, the Jurassic Park (but not World) trilogy, Airplane, Shaun of the Dead, Ace Ventura, Django Unchained and Heat are all worth your time.
-And in the comedy aisle, The 40-Year-Old Virgin, 50 First Dates, Meet The Parents, and Bridesmaids are always good for a laugh.
+The Jurassic Park (but not World) trilogy, Airplane, and Heat are all worth your time.
+And in the comedy aisle, Meet The Parents, and Bridesmaids are always good for a laugh.

-For the kids, there's a wealth of old-school shows like Bob The Builder, Fireman Sam, SpongeBob SquarePants, and Defenders of the Earth, and some new Original programs like Stinky & Dirty, Kung Fu Panda: The Paws of Destiny and Pete the Cat.
+For the kids, there's a wealth of old-school shows like SpongeBob SquarePants, plus some new Original programs like Stinky & Dirty, Kung Fu Panda: The Paws of Destiny and Pete the Cat.

 While there's tonnes of good stuff, it must be said that the library is bulked out by some straight-to-home-video rubbish from a bygone age.
 Take, for example, School Spirit, a film about a horny ghost haunting its old high school.. with sexy results!
 Or "documentaries" like Secrets of the Ancient World, which exposes the "truth" about the ancient knowledge contained within the pyramids, hidden from us by "the elites".

 There's also some extremely niche material.
-The promotional cartoon that was made to accompany EA’s 2010 video game Dante’s Inferno is here.
-For some reason.
-And it probably won't mean much to anyone else, but I enjoyed a documentary about Leeds United's 1989 season when they topped the English Second Division.
+It probably won't mean much to anyone else, but I enjoyed a documentary about Leeds United's 1989 season when they topped the English Second Division.

 Prime has no lock it contract so you can cancel it whenever you like.
 Cancelling Prime requires logging in to Amazon on your web browser.
 You can do so here.